What is Ippatsu?

 - Mind games: Timing of ippatsu cancellation

-Ippatsu is a luck-based yaku, but it’s also one of mahjong’s exciting elements.
-It’s a limited yaku valid only within 1 turn after declaring riichi, but the joy when it completes is exceptional.
-Beginners should learn the two basics: “within 1 turn after riichi” and “cancelled by calls.”
-By considering expected value including ippatsu, you can make more strategic riichi decisions.
+Ippatsu is a luck-heavy yaku, but it’s part of mahjong’s charm.
+Valid only for 1 turn after riichi, it’s cancelled by calls.
+Beginners should remember “within 1 turn after riichi” and “cancelled by calls.”
+Considering ippatsu in expected value calculations leads to more strategic riichi decisions.